grubert65/RestAPI/README.md

 # RestAPI
-A very simple perl REST API
+A very simple perl REST API module that can be used to build API clients.

 # INSTALLATION